- Beginning Monday, November 23, all appointments at the Littleton Center will be discontinued.

 The Contractor's License

-Licensing You must be licensed if you will be doing work for compensation on private property in Littleton.
+Contractor Licensing Requirements You must be licensed if you will be doing work for compensation on private property in Littleton.
 The license process is intended to assure quality construction practices.
 There are several classifications of licenses depending on the type of construction you are qualified to perform.
-Application forms are available from The Permit Center, and a reference check is made on past work; a written examination may be required, and the license is usually issued the day after the application is made.
+Application forms may be downloaded or are available from The Permit Center, and a reference check is made on past work; a written examination may be required, and the license is usually issued the day after the application is made.
 The application fee is based on the type of license.
 Only check or cash is accepted for licensing.

 Submittal Requirements for a Building Permit